 For veterans, the discharge or release from active duty must have been under conditions other than dishonorable.

-This counseling is also available to individuals who are eligible for VA educational assistance including: Chapter 30 - All-Volunteer Force Educational Assistance Program; Chapter 31 ?
-Vocational Rehabilitation and Employment; Chapter 32 - Post-Vietnam Era Veterans' Educational Assistance; Chapter 33 ?
-Post 9/11 Educational Assistance; Chapter 35 - Survivors' and Dependents' Educational Assistance ; Chapter 1606 - Educational Assistance for Members of the Selective Service; and Chapter 1607 - Reserve Educational Assistance Program.
+This counseling is also available to current beneficiaries of VA educational assistance including: Chapter 30 - All-Volunteer Force Educational Assistance Program; Chapter 32 - Post-Vietnam Era Veterans' Educational Assistance; Chapter 35 - Survivors' and Dependents' Educational Assistance; Chapter 1606 - Educational Assistance for Members of the Selective Service; Chapter 1607 - Reserve Educational Assistance Program and to veterans and qualified dependents who are eligible for educational assistance under any of the above programs (Chapters).

 Beneficiary Eligibility

 Service members must be within 180 days of projected discharge or release from active duty.
 Veterans must be within 1 year from the date of discharge or release from active duty.
-For service members, the projected discharge or release from active duty must be under conditions other than dishonorable .
+For servicemembers, the projected discharge or release from active duty must be under conditions other than dishonorable.
 For veterans, the discharge or release from active duty must have been under conditions other than dishonorable.
-This counseling is also available to individuals who are eligible for VA educational assistance including: Chapter 30 - All-Volunteer Force Educational Assistance Program; Chapter 31 ?
-Vocational Rehabilitation and Employment; Chapter 32 - Post-Vietnam Era Veterans' Educational Assistance ; Chapter 33 ?
-Post 9/11 Educational Assistance; Chapter 35 - Survivors' and Dependents' Educational Assistance; Chapter 1606 - Educational Assistance for Members of the Selective Service; and Chapter 1607 - Reserve Educational Assistance Program.
+This counseling is also available to current beneficiaries of VA educational assistance including: Chapter 30 - All-Volunteer Force Educational Assistance Program; Chapter 32 - Post-Vietnam Era Veterans' Educational Assistance; Chapter 35 - Survivors' and Dependents' Educational Assistance; Chapter 1606 - Educational Assistance for Members of the Selective Service; Chapter 1607 - Reserve Educational Assistance Program and to veterans and qualified dependents who are eligible for educational assistance under any of the above programs (Chapters).

 Credentials/Documentation

-Servicemembers must present proof that they are within 180 days of projected discharge or release from active duty.
+Servicemembers must present proof that they are within 180 of projected discharge or release from active duty.
 Examples of this proof are a copy of the enlistment contract and a brief written statement from the individual's commander.
 Veterans must present proof they are within 1 year of discharge or release from active duty under conditions other than dishonorable.
 An example of this proof is a copy of the individual's DD Form 214.
-Individuals who are eligible for VA educational assistance must indicate this eligibility and have it confirmed at the VA regional or local office.
-This program is excluded from coverage under OMB Circular No. A-87.
-This program is excluded from coverage under 2 CFR 200, Subpart E - Cost Principles.
+Current beneficiaries of VA educational assistance and those eligible for educational assistance must indicate this eligibility or receipt of benefits and have it confirmed at the VA regional or local office.

 Aplication and Award Process